What Is Wage and Hour Law?

 On-Call Time

-In general, if an on-call employee must remain on the employer’s premises that employee should be paid for the on-call time.
-If, however, the on-call employee can stay at home or use their on-call time as they wish as long as they can be reached, the employer generally will not have to pay for this time.
+In general, if an on-call employee must remain on the employer’s premises, that employee should be paid for the on-call time.
+However, if the on-call employee can use their on-call time as they wish, as long as they are available, the employer generally will not have to pay for this time.

 Travel Time

 Not all travel time is compensable.
 For example, your ordinary travel from home to work to home is not considered work time.
-If, however, you are required to travel to and from different job sites as part of your normal workday, that travel may be considered work time.
+However, if your job requires travel to and from different job sites as part of your normal workday, that travel is work time.

 Breaks and Meals